gisma-courses/LV-uav-workflow/morea/UAVFieldwork/experience-fw-111.md

 ## Planning your Survey

 It is most important that you setup your survey with an appropriate overlap for reliable stitching results.
 If the overlap is too small or vice versa you fly too fast you will get poor or no results.
 Same is with the flight altitude and the camera settings.

+#### Suggested Overlap

+Front Overlap 80%,  Side Overlap 75%

+#### Camera Settings

-Below you find suggested values.
+Below you find values for ground resolution typical camera.

 |AGL|GP8MP3+|GP12MP3+|DJIP3-4K |MAPIR-2|DJI-Mini-2|
 |:--  |:--:  |:--:  |:--:  |:--:  |:--:  |